phandeeyar/malicious-users-dashboard/README.md

 - The database models are in `core/models.py`
 - All the front-end views are in `frontend/views.py`
 - The front-end for the dashboard comes from `frontend/templates/index.html`
+- The JavaScript for the charts is inside: `dashboard/static/vendor/sb-admin-2/js/demo`

 ### Adding to database